Skip to content

 Unlike quartz, quartzite handles heat without issue.
 You can set a hot pot or pan directly on the surface.

 Will I still tell you to use trivets?
-Yes, it's good practice.
+Yes, it's good practice for any countertop.
 But quartzite won't scorch or discolor from heat the way engineered materials can.

 Quartzite offers the flowing veins and elegant movement that clients love about marble.
 The difference is performance.

 Marble etches when acidic substances touch it.
-Lemon juice, wine, tomato sauce will leave dull marks.
+Lemon juice, wine, and tomato sauce all leave dull marks.
 Quartzite doesn't have this problem because it's silica-based, not calcium-based like marble.

 If you love the marble aesthetic but need a harder-working surface, quartzite is often the answer.